tobiasmelin71/safari-dinner/README.md

 Each participant consists of two persons (normally a couple) and is host for one course.

 At each course there are four participants: the host and three guests.
-These courses are in the host's house.
 * at course1 one guest is host for course2, one guest is host for course3 and one guest is host for course4.
 * at course2 one guest is host for course1, one guest is host for course3 and one guest is host for course4.
 * at course3 one guest is host for course1, one guest is host for course2 and one guest is host for course4.
 * at course4 one guest is host for course1, one guest is host for course2 and one guest is host for course3.

-Actually course4 is a common gathering place where all participants meet and the hosts provide a buffet for everybody.
-But to guarantee that food requirements are met (allergies, vegetarian etc) there is still guests for each host for course4
+Course1-3 take place in the host's house.
+Course4 is a common gathering place where all participants meet and the hosts provide a buffet for everybody.
+But to guarantee that food requirements are met (allergies, vegetarian etc) there is still guests for each host for course4.

 The participants living far from the center shall be hosts for course4.
 If they are less than one fourth some participants from the center shall also be hosts for course4.

-Interested couples register by a for at https://docs.google.com/forms/.
+Participants register by a form at https://docs.google.com/forms/.
 They shall provide this information:
 * familyName
 * name
 * address